monikadoble7/Filpkart/README.md

-# 📊 Flipkarts Mobile Analysis (Class 10 SQL Project)
+# 📊 Flipkarts Mobile Analysis

 Welcome to the **Flipkarts Mobile Analysis** project!
 This project involves working with a sample SQL database to analyze mobile phone data typically found on Indian e-commerce platforms like Flipkart.